Funded by Senate Bill 1407

 Initial Funding Year: FY 2009-2010

 These facilities are overcrowded, physically deficient, and significantly lacking in security features to the current standards.
-For example, all of these facilities lack holding cells for in-custody defendants.
-Also, separation of court facilities in three buildings creates operational inefficiencies.
-For example, court records are maintained in the Historic Courthouse, but must be hand-carried between the other two facilities.
+For example, both facilities lack holding cells for in-custody defendants.
+Also, separation of court facilities in two buildings creates operational inefficiencies.
+For example, court records are maintained in the Historic Courthouse, but must be hand-carried to the Washington Street Branch.

-This project will consolidate operations from these three buildings into a modern, secure courthouse for centralized criminal, civil, traffic, juvenile, and probate proceedings.
-It will also enable the court to expand basic services it currently cannot provide due to space restrictions: appropriately-sized jury assembly and deliberation rooms located within the courthouse, a self-help center, a children's waiting room, family court mediation, attorney interview/witness waiting rooms, and secure circulation for court staff and visitors, as well as in-custody holding.
+This project will consolidate operations from these two buildings into a modern, secure courthouse for centralized criminal, civil, family, traffic, small claims, juvenile, and probate proceedings.
+It will also enable the court to expand basic services it currently cannot provide due to space restrictions: appropriately sized jury assembly and deliberation rooms, a self-help center, family court mediation, attorney interview/witness waiting rooms, and secure circulation for visitors, judicial officers, and court staff, as well as in-custody holding.

-The new courthouse will be located just outside the Sonora city limits in the County’s future Law and Justice Center, bounded by Old Wards Ferry Road and Highway 108, where the County also plans to house the jail, the sheriff’s offices, and juvenile justice facilities, providing improved access to justice for Tuolumne County residents.
+The new courthouse will be located just outside the Sonora city limits in the County’s future Law and Justice Center, bounded by Old Wards Ferry Road and Highway 108.
+Tuolumne County owns the land surrounding the courthouse site and has made significant improvements to the property, including roads and utilities, as well as site plans for justice partners, providing improved access to justice for Tuolumne County residents.
 Site acquisition was completed in April 2012.

 California Environmental Quality Act (CEQA) Compliance